Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 .. dropdown:: Summoning Items
     :animate: fade-in-slide-down

-    - Some legendary |pokemobs|, even though they naturally spawn in various biomes, can be summoned by items.
+    - Some legendary |pokemobs|, even though they naturally spawn in various biomes, can be summoned by items
     - These items can be acquired only by purchasing with Merchants or Trainers after being defeated
+    - These pokémobs have catch rules, just like |pokemobs| that can only be summoned

     .. grid:: 1

         .. grid-item-card:: Articuno

-            - Lugia Tower
+            - Find the `Lugia Tower`_

             .. image:: ../_images/legends_wiki/items/ice_wing.png
                 :alt: Articuno Key Item